Proyecto_Naroman_Esperansa

 Project:

-The construction of a Higher Institute for Teacher Training, especially Early Childhood Education, and a school with Early Childhood, Primary, and Secondary Education, where trainee teachers can put what they have learned into practice.
-This "Naroman Esperansa" project is developed in the shared mission of two congregations: Handmaids of the Eucharist and of the Mother of God and the Missionary Daughters of the Holy Family of Nazareth.
+The construction of a Higher Teacher Training Institute, especially Early Childhood Education and a school with Early Childhood, Primary and Secondary Education, where teachers in training can put into practice what they have learned.
+This “Naroman Esperansa” project is developed in the shared mission of two congregations: Slaves of the Eucharist and the Mother of God and the Missionary Daughters of the Holy Family of Nazareth.

 To collaborate with scholarships for Infant and Primary School: